Why Pursue an M.F.A. in Design at UT? APPLY NOW

 U.S. citizens and Permanent Residents should review the Graduate School’s information page for U.S. applicants.

 International applicants should review the Graduate School’s information page for International applicants.

-- Submit transcripts, letters of recommendation and language test score
+- Submit official transcripts, 3 letters of recommendation and language test score (if applicable).

 File the FAFSA ASAP